jiqiang90/ledger-subquery/docs/entity_creation.md

 ```

-- Starting on *L3* - ensuring that the environment for the test suite is initialised by calling the parent class' `SetUpClass` method - e.g. setting up psycopg & gql clients.
+- **L3** - Affirm that the environment for the test suite is initialised by calling the parent class' `SetUpClass` method - e.g. setting up psycopg & gql clients.
-- on *L4* - we truncate the tables, cleaning the database to ensure there are no rows left to interfere with our testing.
+- **L4** - Truncate the tables, cleaning the database to ensure there are no rows left to interfere with our testing.
-- *L5* - Triggering the creation of our entity on this line
+- **L5** - Triggering the creation of the entity
-- *L6* - a 5-second delay in order to allow the indexer time to capture our new entity
+- **L6** - 5-second delay providing the indexer time to capture the new entity

 #### SQL Database querying